hl7au/au-fhir-base/input/pagecontent/index.md

 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to represent Australian local concepts using FHIR.
 Each profile page includes a narrative description, guidance, and formal definition.
 Although the guidance typically focuses on the profiled elements and seeks to provide a ‘how-to’ guide when representing concepts, it may also may focus on un-profiled elements to aid with implementation.
   - [Search Parameters](search-parameters.html): This page lists the search parameters defined in this guide for use in AU operations.
-  - [Terminology](terminology.html): This page lists the value sets and code systems defined in this guide.
+  - [Terminology](terminology.html): This page lists the value sets and code systems localised in this guide.
 - [Examples](examples.html): This page lists all the examples used in this guide.
 - [Support](support.html): These pages provide supporting material for implementation of AU Base.
   - [Downloads](downloads.html): This page provides links to downloadable artefacts.
-  - [License and Legal](license.html): This page outlines license and legal considerations relating to FHIR Implementation Guides.
+  - [License and Legal](license.html): This page outlines license and legal considerations relating to AU Base.
 - [Change Log](changes.html): This page documents the changes across versions of this guide.